<

 Adonai Mitchell, Indianapolis Colts (10.3% rostered)

-Mitchell saw four targets on Sunday but only finished with 2.9 fantasy points in the Colts' game against the Titans.
-A key difference from last week's receiver rotation was that Michael Pittman Jr., Alec Pierce, and Josh Downs dominated the offensive snaps and ran a high percentage of routes.
+Mitchell saw four targets on Sunday but finished with only 2.9 fantasy points in the Colts' game against the Titans.
+A key difference from last week's receiver rotation was that Michael Pittman Jr., Alec Pierce and Josh Downs dominated the offensive snaps and ran a high percentage of routes.
 Mitchell is someone to keep on your watch list, though.
 If any of those three receivers miss time, he could see an uptick in fantasy value.

 Luke McCaffrey, Washington Commanders (2.1% rostered)

-McCaffrey has just 11 total targets this season and 21,2 fantasy points.
+McCaffrey has just 11 total targets this season and 21.2 fantasy points.
 On Sunday against the Ravens, he ran the seventh-most routes on the team.
 McCaffrey should be on your watch list.
 He'll need an injury to Terry McLaurin, Noah Brown or Olamide Zaccheaus to be fantasy relevant.

 Jalen McMillan, Tampa Bay Buccaneers (1.7% rostered)

 McMillan was active for Sunday's game against the Saints but finished with just one target and no fantasy points.
-Unfortunately, he played the fewest snaps and ran the least routes among the Buccaneers wide receivers.
-Even when Mike Evans left for the locker room in the second quarter, it was Sterling Shepard who rotated in and out who capitalized, not McMillan.
+Unfortunately, he played the fewest snaps and ran the fewest routes among Buccaneers wide receivers.
+Even when Mike Evans left for the locker room in the second quarter, it was Sterling Shepard who rotated in and capitalized, not McMillan.
 Evans had a quiet day, scoring only 5.4 fantasy points, while Chris Godwin exploded with 35.5.
 Keep McMillan on your watch list for now.

 Tight end